SK3CHI3/AWS-HandsOn-Notes/README.md

 It was scheduled on Friday 23rd but was postponed due to issue with the emails.

 # AWS Restart Program Cohort 12 Kickoff /27 Jan/
-.The kickoff meeting for Cohort 12 of the AWS Restart program provided an overview of the upcoming 12-week virtual intensive course:
+-The kickoff meeting for Cohort 12 of the AWS Restart program provided an overview of the upcoming 12-week virtual intensive course:

 .The program aims to prepare learners for careers in cloud computing and certify them as AWS Cloud Practitioners.